mdtanker/invert4geom/.github/CONTRIBUTING.md

 # Setting up a development environment manually

-You can set up a development environment by running:
+You can set up a development environment in two ways:

+## with venv

 ```bash
 python3 -m venv .venv